ahandsel/debugging_log/Hello_Mac.md

-# Hello Mac - My Guid on Getting Your Mac Up & Ready
+# Hello Mac - My Guide on Getting Your Mac Up & Ready

 ## Apps to Download